-As a result the club is under no contractual obligation to pay her wages.
-The Court of Appeal found that the dancer negotiated her own fees with clients, took the risk that on any particular night she might be left out of pocket and only ever received from Stringfellows money paid by clients, less deductions.
+As a result the nightclub is under no contractual obligation to pay her wages.
+The Court of Appeal decided that the dancer negotiated her own fees with clients, took the risk that on any particular night she might be left out of pocket and only ever received from Stringfellows money paid by clients, less deductions.

-Ms Quashie’s status as self employed was “strongly reinforced” by the fact her contract terms involved her accepting this was her status and that she paid her own tax and did not receive sick or holiday pay.
+Ms Quashie’s status as self employed was “strongly reinforced” by the fact that her contract terms involved her accepting this was her status and that she paid her own tax and did not receive sick or holiday pay.
 That she was self employed was the “inevitable conclusion”, the court declared.